amper5and/node-google-voice/readme.md

 For example, if `callLabel='GVCall'`, then the event title or description in Google Calendar can contain `GVCall=18005551212` to schedule a call to 18005551212.

-NOTE: If the `callLabel=outgoingNumber` is in both the event title and description, the one in the title will be used.
+NOTE: If the `callLabel` is found in both the event title and description, the one in the title will be used.

 Use case: Using this inside `setInterval()` is an easy way to periodically add new events to the schedule as they are added in Google Calendar.